 Visio allows you to create industry-standard professional diagrams, which can be seamlessly integrated into Microsoft Office documents.
 Thanks to a variety of graphic elements, complex information can be visualised efficiently and smoothly.
 But this visualisation software is quite expensive, so luckily there is no shortage of free Microsoft Visio alternatives.

 Teamwork plays an important part in any modern office.
-One thing you’ll know to be true is that the more employees that work on a project, the more important good communication and coordination is.
+One thing you’ll know to be true is that the more employees are working on a project, the more important good communication and coordination is.
 The best possible result can only be achieved when all tasks are distributed well among all participants.
 It’s equally important that those taking part have the necessary resources and information available, and that any relevant changes to the work process are communicated with other employees as soon as possible.
 In order to optimise workflow, more and more companies are using collaboration tools, which not only help with productivity, but also enable location-independent working.